 The objective of the UNFCCC is to “stabilize greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system”.
-The UNFCCC sets out a framework and a process for agreeing to specific actions over time—a starting point for further action in the future.
-It establishes a framework of general principles and institutions, and sets up a process through which governments meet regularly to discuss climate change action.
+In pursuit of this objective, the UNFCCC establishes a framework with broad principles, general obligations, basic institutional arrangements, and an intergovernmental process for agreeing to specific actions over time, including through collective decisions by the Conference of the Parties, and as well as other internal legal instruments with more specific obligations – such as the Kyoto Protcol and Paris Agreement.

-This interactive guide seeks to provide a starting point that will help new readers see the ‘big picture’ of the United Nations climate change regime, the international negotiating process and the continuous global efforts to combat climate change.
-This interactive guide provides short summaries of many of the key topics of the UN climate change process, along with visual aids and hyperlinks that guide the reader to the extensive information available on the UNFCCC website.
+This interactive guide offers a starting point aiming to help new readers get an understanding of the United Nations climate change regime, the international negotiating process and the continuous global efforts to combat climate change.
+The guide provides short summaries of many of the key topics of the UN climate change process, along with visual aids and hyperlinks that guide the reader to the extensive information available on the UNFCCC website.

 Background on the UNFCCC and the international response to climate change.

 Overview of specialised bodies established under the COP and CMP to support Parties to the Convention and the KP.